Dragon Knight (video game): Release

 The game was originally released in 1989 for the PC88, PC98 and MSX, followed by the Sharp X68000 version in 1990.
 The 1995 remake Dragon Knight & Graffiti for the PC Engine was developed and released by NEC Avenue.

-Two soundtracks: Dragon Knight: Treasure King of Water Chapter (ドラゴンナイト～水の宝王篇～) and PC Engine World—Dragon Knight & Graffiti were released in Japan by Datam Polystar in 1990 and by NEC Avenue (distributed by Nippon Columbia) in 1995, respectively.
+Two soundtracks: and PC Engine World—Dragon Knight & Graffiti were released in Japan by Datam Polystar in 1990 and by NEC Avenue (distributed by Nippon Columbia) in 1995, respectively.
 An OVA anime adaptation was released by Polystar on the VHS and LD in 1991.
 Soft Cel Pictures distributed the English version in the VHS format.
 It was also re-released on DVD in 2003.
-The cast included Yasunori Matsuno as Takeru and Yūko Mizutani as Luna.
+The cast included Yasunori Matsumoto as Takeru and Yūko Mizutani as Luna.

 Reception

 On release, Famicom Tsūshin scored the PC Engine remake a 22 out of 40, also giving it an 8 out of 10 in their Reader Cross Review.